 9. Lack of Early Socialization

 Kittens inherit their friendliness and personalities in part from their parents.
 Socialization is also a critical part of a cat’s behavior.
 It typically occurs before 9 weeks old.
 However, the chances are that this task will fall to the breeder since it happens before weaning.
-That’s why you should ask about a kitten’s home situation and handling before you choose one for your pet.
+That’s why you should ask about a kitten’s home situation and handling before you choose one for a pet.

 Cats that aren’t handled a lot or exposed to new things are more likely to be fearful.
 You may find that they hide more than an outgoing pet.
 Any of the things we’ve described can trigger this behavior.
 The lack of early socialization may make it worse or more challenging to correct.